Skip to Main Nav Skip to Main Content Skip to Footer Content

 If you need an accommodation for a disability when participating in a court program, service, or activity, please contact the ADA Coordinator at the Supreme Court at phone number 539-4700 as far in advance as possible to allow time to provide an accommodation.
 You are also welcome to send an e-mail to adarequest@courts.hawaii.gov or complete the Disability Accommodation Request Form.
 The Disability Accommodations Coordinator will try to provide, but cannot guarantee, the requested auxiliary aid, service, or accommodation.

-COVID-19 Protocols for In-Person Oral Arguments before the Hawaii Supreme Court and Hawaii Intermediate Court of Appeals
+Protocols for In-Person Oral Arguments before the Hawaiʻi Supreme Court and Intermediate Court of Appeals (Updated July 15, 2024)

 Oral Arguments